-On-demand grocery delivery space seems to be the next big thing after on-demand taxi industry as not just budding entrepreneurs but giants like Google are eyeing a share out of this enormous market.
+The on-demand grocery delivery space seems to be the next big thing after the on-demand taxi industry as not just budding entrepreneurs but giants like Google are eyeing a share out of this enormous market.
 Competing with players like Amazon Fresh & Instacart, Google (Alphabet Inc.) has recently started to deliver fresh groceries in major cities of the USA.
-After partnering with leading stores, Google has started same day delivery service under the tag ‘Google Express’ which was earlier known as Google Shopping Express.
+After partnering with leading stores, Google has started same-day delivery service under the tag ‘Google Express’ which was earlier known as Google Shopping Express.

 Apart from canned and non-perishable food items, Google announced that it will now be delivering fresh fruits and vegetables along with a range of other perishable grocery items that too within a matter of few hours.
-Although, “Google Express” – Google’s on-demand delivery service debuted in 2014, but it is after an year that it has extended its cart to fresh fruits and vegetables as a result of the huge consumer demand.
-According to Re/code, Google has started grocery delivery service to select neighbourhoods in San Francisco and Los Angeles.
-Some of the retail partners to have a tie-up with Google Grocery Delivery Service include Costco, Smart & Final, Whole Foods and Vicente Foods.
+Although, “Google Express” – Google’s on-demand delivery service debuted in 2014, but it is after a year that it has extended its cart to fresh fruits and vegetables as a result of the huge consumer demand.
+According to Redcode, Google has started a grocery delivery service to select neighborhoods in San Francisco and Los Angeles.
+Some of the retail partners to have a tie-up with Google Grocery Delivery Service include Costco, Smart & Final, Whole Foods, and Vicente Foods.

 On Demand Grocery Delivery Space:

-According to a report published on CbInsights, the on-demand grocery space saw investments worth $1 Billion in last year making it one of the hottest VC Investment sector.
+According to a report published on CbInsights, the on-demand grocery space saw investments worth $1 Billion last year making it one of the hottest VC Investment sectors.

 If we look at general trends then it is a fact that groceries are needed in every household.
-Online shopping and the era of on-demand economy has made it easy for people to buy grocery items from their smartphones and get it delivered at their doorstep.
+Online shopping and the era of the on-demand economy have made it easy for people to buy grocery items from their smartphones and get them delivered to their doorstep.
 Instacart was the first startup that made a big name for itself in the on-demand grocery sector.
 But the huge market potential has made many small and big enterprises enter this segment.

 How Google is trying to take on Instacart and Amazon

-Google is all set to tap in the enormous online grocery shopping market.
-It does not need seed or angel investors and can sustain well without any VC backed fund.
+Google is all set to tap into the enormous online grocery shopping market.
+It does not need seed or angel investors and can sustain well without any VC-backed fund.
 Google has offered exciting prices to consumers and even has annual plans in place to make a user a regular customer.
-The brand value, trust factor and online marketing costs are surely in Google’s favour.
+The brand value, trust factor, and online marketing costs are surely in Google’s favor.

-Google Express will deliver groceries for a minimum order value of $35 and the starting delivery fees has been kept at $2.99 per order.
-Membership for Google Express cost $95 per year for grocery deliveries.
-For non-Google Express members, orders start at $4.99 and the price ranges depending on how fast the user wants an order to be delivered.
+Google Express will deliver groceries for a minimum order value of $35 and the starting delivery fees have been kept at $2.99 per order.
+Membership for Google Express costs $95 per year for grocery deliveries.
+For non-Google Express members, orders start at $4.99, and the price ranges depending on how fast the user wants an order to be delivered.

-Instacart has recently offered 1 hour delivery window while Amazon’s Prime Now offers 2 hour grocery delivery window.
+Instacart has recently offered a 1-hour delivery window while Amazon’s Prime Now offers a 2-hour grocery delivery window.
 Google Express has also started with a two-hour window and they might reduce their delivery time in the future.